Caterina Valente: Life and career

-In 1954, she visited New York City for the first time, where she watched Cole Porter's musical Can Can.
-She called Feltz immediately, requesting a German version of "I Love Paris" because she felt that it was "her song".
-"Ganz Paris träumt von der Liebe", a German version of Cole Porter's "I Love Paris" became a hit and her break-through; selling 500,000 copies in 1955, and more than 900,000 to December 1958, according to Der Spiegels report of January 1959.
-She produced "Malaguena" with conductor Werner Müller in Berlin, which became successful in the United States and led to her first foreign television appearance.
+"Ganz Paris träumt von der Liebe", a German version of Cole Porter's "I Love Paris", became a hit and her breakthrough, selling 500,000 copies in 1955 and more than 900,000 by December 1958, according to Der Spiegels report of January 1959.
+She produced the track "Malaguena" with conductor Werner Müller in Berlin, which became successful in the United States and led to her first foreign television appearance.

-In 1955, she was featured on The Colgate Comedy Hour with Gordon MacRae.
-From 1957 she appeared on television, in the first German personality show, Bonsoir, Kathrin, which ran until 1964.
+In 1955 she was featured on The Colgate Comedy Hour with Gordon MacRae.
+From 1957 she appeared on television in the first German personality show, Bonsoir, Kathrin, which ran until 1964.
 She soon starred with Peter Alexander; the two became regarded as a dream couple.
-Her brother, the Italian musician, singer and film actor Silvio Francesco, performed with her, singing in many duets, dancing and playing the clarinet in the shadow of his famous sister.
+Her brother, the Italian musician, singer and film actor Silvio Francesco, performed with her singing many duets, dancing, and playing the clarinet in the shadow of his famous sister.
 Valente spoke six languages fluently and sang in thirteen.
-Valente's single, "The Breeze and I", sold more than one million copies, per a report from 1978, making it her best-selling record.
+Valente's single, "The Breeze and I", sold more than one million copies per a report from 1978, making it her best-selling record.
 It was published by the German Polydor label.
-At the end of 1958, this collaboration was terminated and she changed to Teldec Telefunken-Decca Schallplatten.
+At the end of 1958 this collaboration was terminated and she switched to Teldec Telefunken-Decca Schallplatten.

-In 1958, she filmed the musical comedy Hier bin ich – hier bleib ich (Here I Am, Here I Stay) which featured a guest appearance by Bill Haley & His Comets.
-During Haley's segment, Valente sang a duet with Haley on a newly recorded version of his song "Vive la Rock and Roll".
+In 1958 she filmed the musical comedy Hier bin ich – hier bleib ich (Here I Am, Here I Stay), which featured a guest appearance by Bill Haley & His Comets.
+During Haley's segment Valente sang a duet with him on a newly recorded version of his song "Vive la Rock and Roll".
 She was nominated for a Grammy Award for "La strada dell'amore" in 1959.
-She took part in the Perry Como show from 1961 to 1966, appearing eight times.
+She took part in The Perry Como Show from 1961 to 1966, appearing eight times.
 She first performed on stage in Las Vegas in 1964 and had her own show on Broadway.